patrickridge/particle-orbit-theory/Applications/README.md

 ## test13 — 10 keV electron in Earth's dipole (SI units)

 The physical application.
 Simulates a 10 keV electron starting at L = 3 in Earth's dipole field using real SI units (metres, Tesla, kg).
-Computes the gyroperiod (~0.03 s), gyroradius (~200 km), and bounce period (~1.8 s).
+Computes the gyroperiod (~32 µs), gyroradius (~0.2 km), and bounce period (~1.8 s).
 The z(t) plot shows the full orbit (faint) and the guiding centre extracted via `extract_gc` (solid), with mirror points marked on the GC track.
 Mirror latitudes are compared to the analytic formula.

-**Key result:** Numerical mirror points match the analytic mirror latitude; `μ` conserved to < 1% over 4 bounce periods (~7 s of real time).
+**Key result:** Numerical mirror latitude agrees with analytic prediction to 0.02%; `μ` conserved to ~2 × 10⁻⁴ over 2 bounce periods (~115,000 gyrations).

 ---